Skip to content

 briefcase new (and config validation) expect an SPDX-style key like MIT, not a prose string like "MIT license" — the latter fails validation with an "invalid override value" error.
 Minor, but wastes a scaffolding round-trip if hit.

-§A01.6 Verification recipe (terminal-driven, no GUI session)
+7. Verification recipe, macOS (terminal-driven, no GUI session)

 open and lsregister drive the exact same LaunchServices path Finder uses for a double-click, so the whole flow is verifiable over SSH with no screen attached — how the #13 spike was checked.